Costs of buying a home

 Mortgage protection insurance

 Mortgage protection insurance is designed to pay the balance of your mortgage if you die before the loan is fully repaid.
-In general, lenders are legally obliged to make sure that you have adequate mortgage protection cover when you take out a home loan, although you do not have to arrange this insurance through them.
+In general, lenders are legally obliged to make sure that you have enough mortgage protection cover when you take out a home loan, although you do not have to arrange this insurance directly through them.
 Premiums vary but always reduce over the life of the loan as the amount of the loan reduces.